Responsible Liquor Consumption

 - Making a big decision

 Alcohol Sense – This resource, hosted by Healthy Families BC, provides information about responsible alcohol use, including a blood alcohol calculator, low risk drinking guidelines, and parenting resources.
-It is an initiative of the Ministry of Health, the Liquor Control and Licensing Branch, the Liquor Distribution Branch, and the Centre for Addictions Research of BC.
+It is an initiative of the Ministry of Health, the Liquor and Cannabis Regulation Branch, the Liquor Distribution Branch, and the Centre for Addictions Research of BC.